 Should I Use a Dehumidifier in the Summer?

-Whether or not you should use a dehumidifier in the summer depends on the specific conditions and environment of your living space.
+Whether or not use a dehumidifier in the summer depends on the specific conditions and environment of your living space.

 Conditions that you need to use a dehumidifier